 Potatoes are often thought of as a comfort food — richly mashed with butter and sour cream or crisply fried in vegetable oil.
 But when prepared in these ways, they can lead to weight gain, diabetes and heart disease, according to the Harvard School of Public Health.

-However, when prepared the right way — without butter, cheese or sour cream, for example — these vegetables are somewhat nutritious.
-Potatoes are low calorie, with a medium-sized baked potato containing only about 110 calories.
+Potatoes are low in calories — a medium-sized baked potato contains only about 110 calories.
 They are a good source of vitamins C and B6, manganese, phosphorus, niacin and pantothenic acid.

 Here are the nutrition facts for a potato, according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:

 Calories 110; Calories from Fat 0

 Potatoes are stuffed with phytonutrients, which are organic components of plants that are thought to promote health, according to the USDA.
 Phytonutrients in potatoes include carotenoids, flavonoids and caffeic acid.